 Suspension.
 Suspension is a status assigned for various periods of time in which a student’s enrollment is interrupted.
 A suspended student may not attend day or evening classes, including classes taught on-line, or participate in student activities.
 A suspended student may only be present in or on property owned by Illinois Tech with written approval from the Dean of Students or their designee.
 A suspended student may apply for reinstatement at the end of the period of suspension.
 If reinstated, the student may be placed on disciplinary probation for a period of time.

-Pending a hearing, the Dean of Students may issue a temporary suspension when the facts and circumstances of the allegations against they are sufficient to reasonably assume, given the academic and/or campus environment, immediate separation is required.
+Pending a hearing, the Dean of Students may issue a temporary suspension when the facts and circumstances of the allegations against them are sufficient to reasonably assume, given the academic and/or campus environment, immediate separation is required to avoid or to minimize physical, mental, or emotional pain to one or more other students, to maintain the integrity of the educational environment; an/or to maintain the safety of the campus and its community.
 Allegations that are sufficiently alarming include, but are not limited to, violations of the Policy on Drugs and Alcohol, Policy and Procedures on Sexual Harassment, incidents involving felony-level criminal charges, sexual misconduct and matters that poses a risk to the safety of other students, Illinois Tech property and/or the efficient administration of Illinois Tech.
 Imposition of temporary suspension will be based upon a review of the particular facts and circumstances and reasonable efforts, given the circumstances, will be made to meet with a student prior to such imposition so that they may present their case as to why such action should not be taken.
 A student may appeal the imposition of temporary suspension in writing to the Provost within three calendar days of its imposition.
 The student will remain on temporary suspension during the appeal, and the Provost’s decision regarding the matter will be final.
 If an appeal is not filed by the student within the requisite time period, the right to appeal will be deemed waived, and the decision to impose temporary suspension will stand.

 Expulsion.
 Expulsion is the complete severance of association with Illinois Tech.